 Establish an overall Terminology Services plan – How will Terminology Services be deployed?
 How will it be managed?
 What governance structures must be created?

-Create a plan for coding, data standardization, mapping and data modeling – How will the various components of Terminology Services be developed?
+Create a plan for coding, data standardization, mapping and data modeling – How will the various components of Terminology Services be developed, maintained and evolve?

 Integrate terminology services – How can Terminology Services be most effectively deployed in the HIE?